Raj Ghugare

 Research

-Please refer google scholar for a complete list of my publications.
+Please refer to Google Scholar for a complete list of my publications.

 Closing the Gap between TD Learning and Supervised Learning -- A Generalisation Point of View [ICLR 2024]